Article first published December 2010, updated June 2016

 Upon clicking the mailto link, a reply composed in your default email client would pop up, complete with instructions as to what had to be filled in (give the above example a try).

 If this had been all, then we would have happily gone home and played Halo while the results came rolling in.
 But soon enough, the client wanted the clicks on this mailto link to be tracked.

-- Links to contact forms are trackable, mailto’s are not.
 As mailto links simply open a new email message in the recipient’s email client (and not a new page), these clicks can’t be tracked in your campaign reports.
-Using a contact form is a far more elegant way to measure responses, non-completes and more.
+Using a contact form is a far more elegant way to measure responses, non-completes, and more.

-- Coding a mailto that includes a subject and body is a pain.
-Yes really, it is.
+Coding a mailto that includes a subject and a body can be time-consuming and complicated.
 Here’s the code we used for the simple example above:

 <a href="mailto: email@example.com?Subject=I'd%20like%20to%20attend%20the%20event&Body=Name:%0D%0APhone%20Number:%0D%0ABlah%20blah">firstname.lastname@example.org</a>

-- Responses can be used to trigger autoresponders and encourage further engagement.
-So, say someone has registered to your event.
-You might want to automatically send a ‘thank you’ note, venue details or even a link to a Google Calendar event.
+Imagine someone has registered to your event.
+You might want to automatically send a “thank you” note, venue details, or even a link to a Google Calendar event.
 You can do this with autoresponders, whereas with mailto links, the buck stops there.

-The truth is, contact forms are super-easy to set up and monitor, especially if you use a service like Wufoo.
-Unfortunately, counting and recording individual emails in a personal inbox is not.
+The truth is that contact forms are easy to set up and monitor, especially if you use a service like Wufoo.
+Unfortunately, counting and recording individual emails in a personal inbox isn’t.